SoftUni-Internal/interactive-content/EN/12-Exam/02-Problem.md

 [image assetsSrc="JS-BackEnd-Exam-1.png" /]

-If there are no plays in the database yet, display `No plays yet...`
+If there are no courses in the database yet, display `No courses...`

 [image assetsSrc="JS-BackEnd-Exam-2.png" /]